-- Write: the CSP is created (newly written). - Update: replaces the value of the CSP with a new value. - Use: the value of the CSP is used for some cryptographic calculation. - Wrapped Export: the CSP is wrapped by some key encryption key and exported from the cryptographic module. - Export: the key (plaintext) is exported from the cryptographic module (only possible for public RSA, DSA or EC keys K{USR_RSA_PUB}, K{USR_DSA_PUB} and K{USR_EC_PUB}). - Delete: invalidates the CSP - (xxx): access type is set in brackets if this access type is conditional.
+- Write: the CSP is created (newly written). - Update: replaces the value of the CSP with a new value. - Use: the value of the CSP is used for some cryptographic calculation. - Wrapped Export: the CSP is wrapped by some wrapping key and exported from the cryptographic module. - Export: the key is exported from the cryptographic module (only possible for public RSA, DSA or EC keys Kusr_rsa_pub, Kusr_dsa_pub and Kusr_ec_pub). - Delete: invalidates the CSP - (xxx): access type is set in brackets if this access type is conditional.